AImageLab SRV

 To optimize the use of cluster resources and to avoid unnecessary job delays, users should adhere to the following guidelines when specifying node features:

-2. Include Compatible Lower VRAM GPUs 🔄: When your job has a specific VRAM requirement, always include GPUs with slightly higher or exactly matching VRAM capacities.
-For instance, if your job needs 9 GB of VRAM, you must allow nodes with GPUs having 11 GB, 16 GB, 24 GB, or 48 GB of VRAM.
+Include Compatible Lower VRAM GPUs 🔄: When your job has a specific VRAM requirement, always include GPUs with slightly higher or exactly matching VRAM capacities.
+For instance, if your job needs 9 GB of VRAM, you must allow nodes with GPUs having 11 GB, 12 GB, 16 GB, 24 GB, or 45 GB of VRAM.

 🚨 Penalties for Non-Compliance

-⚠️ Attention: Users who do not comply with the guidelines for specifying node constraints will receive email alerts.
+⚠️ Attention: Users who do not comply with the guidelines for specifying node constraints will be logged.
 Continued non-compliance may result in the user being temporarily blocked from submitting jobs on the cluster.
 This measure is in place to ensure fair and efficient use of the AImageLab-SRV resources.